bbenedict/bbenedict/100days.md

 I'm doing something along the lines of the 100 days of coding project.
-Instead of coding a single project, I hope to explore different areas like development enviroments, technologies and languages.
+Instead of coding a single project, I hope to explore different areas like development environments, technologies and languages.
 So maybe I should call it 100 days of learning something technical.

 These are my areas of focus